czruby/Audio_Imitation/README.md

 # Audio_Imitation
-An python program for you to imitation to English audio more easily by dividing it into small clips.
+A python program for you to imitation to English audio more easily by dividing it into small clips.